On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

 \section{Introduction}

-Over the past decades, replicator dynamics has emerged as a fundamental model for describing the continuous evolution of strategy shares in a large population driven by payoff differences~\cite{AkinLosert1984,HofbauerSigmund1998}.
-Let \(x=(x_1,\dots,x_n)\) denote the population state, evolving on the standard simplex $\Delta^{n-1}:=\{x\in\mathbb{R}^n_{\ge 0} \mid \sum_{i=1}^n x_i=1 \}. $ Given a payoff matrix \(A\in\mathbb{R}^{n\times n}\) that encodes the payoff of each strategy against the current population state, the replicator dynamics is given by
+Over the past decades, replicator dynamics has emerged as a fundamental model in evolutionary game theory for describing the continuous evolution of strategy shares in a large population driven by payoff differences~\cite{AkinLosert1984,HofbauerSigmund1998}.
+Let \(x=(x_1,\dots,x_n)\) denote the population state, evolving on the standard simplex: